optimization-workshop/optimization-workshop.github.io/content/grants.md

 layout = "simple"
 +++

-We will provide travel grants to a small number of students. if you are interested in participating and do not have funds to travel consider applying.
+We will provide travel grants to a small number of students.
+If you are interested in participating and do not have funds to travel consider applying.

 ## Aplication {#aplication}